Case Study: Managing your electoral roll

 Custom Fields are created in the Address Book module's options (see related article for how to do this).

-Saving the changes to a person's profile, the electoral roll status is now shown.
+Saving the changes to a person's profile, the Electoral Roll status is now shown (under their email address)

 Step 2 - Create a smart tag

-Tags are a great way of distinguishing groups of people within your Address Book and this is especially helpful for an electoral roll.
-Tags are extremely helpful when you need to communicate to just those in a particular group, like everyone on the electoral roll to let them know about the APCM.
+Tags are a great way of creating custom groupings of people within your Address Book and this is especially helpful for an electoral roll.
+Tags are alsoextremely helpful when you need to communicate to just those in a particular grouping, like everyone on the electoral roll to let them know about the APCM.

-Since Smart Tags match within the Address Book based on "conditions", this tag will always remain up to date, reflecting the latest list of people on the electoral roll within or outside of the parish.
+Since Smart Tags match within the Address Book based on conditions, this tag will always remain up to date, reflecting the latest list of people who have a custom field option of "On electoral roll".
 This tag shows on each electoral roll member's profile page in the Address Book...

 ...and it's this Smart Tag that can be used any time to communicate with all electoral roll members - using the Communicate button at the top of the Tag page - perhaps to send an email to invite members to the APCM.